davidtheclark/react-aria-modal/README.md

 Apply a class to the underlay in order to custom-style it.

 This module does apply various inline styles, though, so be aware that overriding some styles might be difficult.
 If, for example, you want to change the underlay's color, you should probably use the `underlayColor` prop instead of a class.
-If you would rather control *all CSS*, see `defaultStyles`.
+If you would rather control *all CSS*, see `includeDefaultStyles`.

 ### underlayClickExits